Skip to main content

 According to Catholic teaching, the creation of the angels is drawn from both Sacred Scripture and Sacred Tradition, and is explained in the Catechism of the Catholic Church (CCC) and writings of the Church Fathers.

-Here’s a clear summary of what the Roman Catholic Church teaches:
+Here’s a clear summary of what the Roman Catholic Church teaches about creation of angels.

 1. God Alone Is Creator